thetron/css3buttons_rails_helpers/readme.md

 # What's missing?

-The `button_group` helper needs some proper tests, if anyone can point me as to how to stub out a rails request template in RSpec, that would be much appreciated!
+The `button_group` helper needs some proper tests, if anyone can point me as to how to stub out a rails request template in RSpec (or the right way to approach this test at all), that would be much appreciated!

 I've noticed that this version of the css3 github buttons does not include any colours for the positive/safe styles - so this will appear as normal buttons, unless you add your own styling.